Swamp Thing (album)

 Swamp Thing is the third album by Malcolm McLaren, released in 1985.
 It is composed of out-takes recorded between 1982 and 1984.
-The tracks were often built upon material previously recorded - for example, "Eiffel Tower" repurposed lyrics from the Bow Wow Wow song "Sexy Eiffel Towers" with the rhythm track of "Punk it Up" from McLaren's album Duck Rock, while another track from that album, "Soweto," found its instrumental hook reused in the track "Boom Boom Baby."
+The tracks were often built upon material previously recorded – for example, "Eiffel Tower" repurposed lyrics from the Bow Wow Wow song "Sexy Eiffel Towers" with the rhythm track of "Punk it Up" from McLaren's album Duck Rock, while another track from that album, "Soweto," found its instrumental hook reused in the track "Boom Boom Baby."
+The album was never released on CD.

 The album was released to fulfill a contractual obligation with his record label.
 "Duck Rock Cheer" was the sole single released to promote the album.
-Neither the album nor the single met with commercial or critical success, though "Eiffel Tower" had earlier been featured on the soundtrack to the 1984 Jerry Schatzberg film No Small Affair.
+Neither the album nor the single met with commercial or critical success, though "Eiffel Tower" had earlier been featured on the soundtrack of the 1984 Jerry Schatzberg film No Small Affair.

 Critical reception

 NME wrote that the album "plays listlessly end to end," and but that there are "four goodies out of eight."
 Trouser Press wrote that "the title track perverts 'Wild Thing' into a nightmarish but enjoyable mess."
 The Rolling Stone Album Guide called Swamp Thing "a hellishly self-referential mess."